Medical expert of the article

 Laboratory diagnostics

-Verification of the diagnosis of gonorrhea is based on the detection of Neisseria gonorrhea in materials from the genitals, rectum.
-Pharynx, eyes using one of the methods.
+Verification of the diagnosis of gonorrhea is based on the detection of Neisseria gonorrhea in materials from the genitals, rectum, pharynx, eyes using one of the methods.

 Additional research

-- clinical analysis of blood, urine;
+- clinical analysis of blood and urine;

 - Ultrasound of the pelvic organs;

-- uretroscopy, colposcopy;
+- urethroscopy, colposcopy;

 - cytological examination of the mucous membrane of the cervix;

-- Thompson's 2-glass sample;
+- 2-glass Thompson test;

 Who to contact?